The transition to adulthood can be especially challenging for young people with learning disabilities and complex needs, and for their families.

 We can support young people aged 14+ and their families to have well-planned and person-centred transitions to adulthood.
 This includes young people with learning disabilities and/or autism and other complex needs.

-Affinity Trust supports almost 1,000 people with learning disabilities across England and Scotland, helping them live as independently as possible.
+Affinity Trust supports over 900 people with learning disabilities across England and Scotland, helping them live as independently as possible.
 We’ve been supporting people with learning disabilities for more than 25 years.

 Paul Taylor, our Head of Children’s Services Development, has extensive experience of developing and delivering a wide range of children’s services.
 Before joining us, Paul spent 32 years in the children and young people’s sector, and was a registered manager with both Ofsted and the Care Quality Commission.

 Our aim is for young people with learning disabilities and complex needs to achieve successful transitions to adulthood.
 Specific outcomes are that young people:

 are at the centre of planning and well-prepared for the change process

 make informed choices about their transitions

 acquire independent living skills